£12,180 - £14,180 Price range

 The Mitsubishi Mirage might not have received great reviews, but the presence of useful safety equipment means it doesn’t score too low in terms of keeping you in one piece in an accident.
 It received a four-star rating in Euro NCAP’s crash tests with 90 per cent protection for adult occupants.

 The standard list of equipment isn’t too shabby, either.
 To make driving the Mirage easy (and equally safe), there’s a traction control system, ABS (Antilock Braking System) and EBD (Electronic Brakeforce Distribution).
 Passive safety features include front, side, and curtain airbags available across the range.
 Isofix mounts for child seat are present too.

 Pricing is largely on par with those in the city car class, and you do get plenty of car for your money.
 And while it’s a little smaller than superminis, it’s much cheaper than those offerings, making the Mirage decent value.

-Zero road tax for all models is also a bonus, and then there’s that impressive economy.
-But a few testers feel that the top-end cars – including the CVT auto, only available on the glitziest model – are too expensive.
+Top-end cars – including the CVT auto, only available on the glitziest model – are too expensive.
 Some other rivals, notably the Korean duo of Hyundai and Kia, and the Renault-derived Dacia Sandero, are considered far better value for money.

 Critics really can’t recommend the Mitsubishi Mirage.
 Some may appreciate Mitsubishi’s reputation for reliability and the car’s simple, economical nature, but too many other rivals offer too much for similar money – although the Mirage does get a three-year, unlimited mileage warranty.